mvaganov/CmdLineAsteroids/notes.md

 the graphics are very low resolution.

-there is a programming trick called AntiAliasing that allows graphics to look like they have higher resolution than they really do.
+there is a programming trick called Anti-Aliasing that allows graphics to look like they have higher resolution than they really do.

 `scene`
 video showing anti-aliasing

 `voice`
-this technique requires a large color space to work best. still, even with only 16 colors, we can implement a basic anti-aliasing.
+this technique requires a large color space to work best. still, even with only 16 colors, we can implement a basic anti-aliasing, and it will help.

-The technique requires that we calculate a higher-resolution than we can actually draw, which we call a super-sample. once we have a super-sample for each pixel that we are drawing, we can decide how to draw that pixel with more information.
+The technique requires that we calculate a higher-resolution than we can actually draw, which we call a super-sample. once we have a super-sample for each pixel that we are drawing, we can decide how to draw that pixel with more color information.

 `scene`
-src/MrV/DrawBuffer_geometry
+src/MrV/DrawBuffer_geometry.cs
 ```
 ...
 	public partial class DrawBuffer {